-Groups Eastern Region Western Region ResidentialMass Market.
-Includes unmetered, residential and small commercial consumer groups E1.
+Groups Eastern Region Western Region E1.
 All residential and most commercial consumers including unmetered connections Commercial Commercial.
 Capacity greater than 69 kVA but less than 299 kVA E100.
 Includes all connections with an installed capacity of greater than 100 kVA up to 300 kVA Larger customers Larger customers.
 Capacity greater than or equal to 300 kVA (this includes individually priced consumers in the V40, T50, V60 and T60 groups) E300.
 Includes all connections with an installed capacity of greater than 300 kVA, including non-standard connections